Vertical Gardens – What Has Been Driving Plants up the Wall?

 Balcony Plants

 There is no universal principle in terms of size or type of plants used for a green wall, as these vary greatly depending on each individual project.
 For example, plants used for indoor green walls are completely different from those used in exterior constructions.
-When selecting the plants for an outdoor wall, things like weather conditions and sun orientation have to be considered.

 Generally, plants are selected so that they can survive a climate zone higher than the location.
 There are certain plant species which can be grown on green walls, particularly plants with higher tolerances in terms of watering and temperature variations, as they can adapt better to different environments.